It wasn't always the case.

-They remind me of a chocolate bar, with lilac wrap and a cow, very British, that I used to hate when I was young.
-I thought raisins and chocolate were a bad, bad idea.
-I truly didn't get why they were selling it.
+For decades, I thought raisins and chocolate were a bad idea.
+I honestly didn't get why they were selling it.
 Who on earth would buy it?

 Especially when they taste the fantastic Chocolate Whisky Bundt Cake, so good I have traded it instead of paying for the repair of my air conditioner once.
 True story.